-- The acrobatic movements can be performed at maximum 2 (team size 6-8 gymnasts) or 3 (team size 9-10 gymnasts) times during the routine including starting and ending positions, lifts and collaborations.
-More than allowed amount of acrobatic movements will be considered as forbidden movements. - The same acrobatic element performed by 2(3) gymnasts at the same time will be counted as 2(3) acrobatic movements - Pre-acrobatic movements are permitted when they do not contain upside down vertical position of head shoulders hips -line.
+The acrobatic movements can be performed at maximum 2 (group size 6-8 gymnasts) or 3 (group size shoulders hips -line.

+9-10 gymnasts) times during the routine including starting and ending positions, lifts and collaborations.
+More than allowed amount of acrobatic movements will be considered as forbidden movements.

+- The same acrobatic element performed by 2(3) gymnasts at the same time will be counted as 2(3) acrobatic movements - Pre-acrobatic movements are permitted when they do not contain upside down vertical position of head

-Somersault/rolls (forward or backward without air time) counts as a body movement and therefore will not be considered an acrobatic element.
+Somersault (forward or backward without air time) counts as a body movement and therefore will not be considered an acrobatic element.